 3. Schedule your small group conversation.
 Once you submit the application, the admissions office will send you information to schedule your small group parent conversation.
 This conversation is designed to allow you to learn more about Avenues in a smaller group setting and visit the classroom during the school day.

-Please note that this program is not considered part of the Avenues Early Learning Center.
-Families interested in Avenues Early Learning Center are required to follow the sibling admissions process.
-More details for the Avenues admissions process can be found here.
+Please note that this program is not considered part of the Avenues Early Learning Center division.
+Families who join the Small World Program and would like to enroll in the Avenues Early Learning Center for nursery the following year will follow the sibling admissions process.
+More details on this process can be found here.

 - Nancy Schulman